dsmyst/dreamstone-mysteries/README.md

 Welcome to the open-source repository of Pokemon Dreamstone Mysteries!
 Download the patch (no ROM provided) or compile from source, following the instructions in the pokeemerald-expansion repository.

+Feel free to do whatever you like with this repo!
+Translate the game, mod the game, take my assets, whatever you like.
+For my assets, no need to give credit.
+That'd be the blue-haired player character and the character selection system.
+If you see any other assets that you'd like to use, they are all open source.
+However, please check out the original creators (refer to the credits below), head to the original sources for more details, and credit as per their request.

 <img width="800" height="800" alt="image" src="https://github.com/user-attachments/assets/c0419035-3b2b-48b8-9c1f-3366cee37083" />

 A ROMHack based on Pokemon Emerald.
 Classic Pokemon gameplay in an exciting new region.